Sports Marketing Definitions from A to Z

 L – Licensing

-Too often set aside as a weak backup plan for cheap apparel manufacturers, Licensing is actually a user-powerful marketing tool, providing your business with an opportunity to reach a wide and targeted audience by exploring new markets, distribution channels and target audiences.
+Too often set aside as a weak backup plan for cheap apparel manufacturers, Brand Licensing is actually a user-powerful marketing tool, providing your business with an opportunity to reach a wide and targeted audience by exploring new markets, distribution channels and target audiences.

 M – MotoGP

 The pinnacle of Sports Marketing and of two-wheel racing is growing bigger and bigger, thanks to a lineup of superstars and courtesy of an excellent production and distribution.
 With 19 races in 4 continents, the MotoGP Championship in one of the most powerful marketing platforms in the sports arena.

 N – Nike